Helmholtz EPT with automatically selected kernel

 Theory

-The implemented method is based on the phase-based approximation of Helmholtz EPT, that retrieves the electric conductivity from the transceive phase input according to the relation $$ \sigma = \frac{\nabla^2 \varphi^{\pm} }{2 \omega \mu_0}\,. $$ In this case, besides a constant multiplicative coefficient, the estimation of the electric conductivity \(\sigma\) consists in the evaluation of the Laplacian of the transceive phase \(\varphi^\pm\).
+The implemented method is based on Helmholtz EPT, where the estimation of the electric properties consists in the evaluation of the Laplacian of the input map.

 The polynomial fitting on which the Savitzky-Golay filter is based depends on the definition of a kernel of voxels around the voxel of interest.
 The kernel should be large enough to reduce the noise propagation, but not too large to include voxels from adjacent tissues.
 In the latter case, the assumption of local homogeneity on which Helmholtz EPT relies would not hold and, therefore, large systematic errors would appear.
-This implementation of the phase-based Helmholtz EPT looks automatically for the optimal kernel given a set of options.
+This implementation of Helmholtz EPT looks automatically for the optimal kernel given a set of options.

 References